1. Pay the minimum payment on your card

 3. Look at the interest rate, not the balance

 When you pay off your debt in proportion to the balance owing, without considering the interest rate, you could find yourself carrying debt for longer.
 Interest on even a small debt can build very quickly, so if you have a few debts to pay off, consider paying the ones with the highest interest rates first after you have made all of your minimum payments.
-Our calculator could help with this.

 4. Decide on a debt repayment strategy